 Parking Fee: $5 per vehicle; $4 per trailered vehicle.
 Buses: $25/per bus | Dog Fee: $2 per dog.
 Guide/service dogs free | Boating: Boating, kayaking & sailing fees

-Swim Hours & Fees: CLOSED Summer 2023 for facility repairs
+Swim Hours & Fees: CLOSED for the Season

 1200 Frederickson Lane, Antioch, CA 94509